The ball has been hit high. Will it get caught or cross the boundary line?

 Similarly, you need to cut the market noise and refrain from timing the market.
 Many experts forecast the short-term movement of the stock market without realizing that it is unpredictable.
 Hear them out on the mute while continuing to SIP in.

 Hiring a coach often brings a fresh perspective and experience, which can act as a great differentiator.
 Sometimes, a team needs a third-party to critically analyze their strengths and weaknesses and to work on their flaws.

-Similarly, hiring a certified financial advisor can help you identify your financial goals and your risk appetite.
+Similarly, hiring a certifiedcan help you identify your financial goals and your risk appetite.
 They can understand your financial needs and accordingly chalk out a financial plan.